learn-co-curriculum/ds-prework/README.md

 The second module will focus on statistics and probability.
 Here are some good resources to get started.

   * [Udacity's Course on Probability and Statistics](https://classroom.udacity.com/courses/st101), especially lessons 8 through 10 which covers probability, conditional probability, and Bayes rule.
-* [Open Stats, Chapter 2]
-(https://www.openintro.org/download.php?file=os3_tablet&referrer=/stat/textbook.php) can provide more background on probability.
+* [OpenIntro Statistics](https://www.openintro.org/download.php?file=os3_tablet&referrer=/stat/textbook.php) chapter 2 can provide more background on probability.

 ### Linear Algebra